Rz108/EduCare/README.md

 ## How to Run
 1. Download the folder or git clone
+2. Create tryhack database in mysql
+3. Change credentials
-2. Run app.py
+4. Run app.py
-3. Run server.js
+5. Run server.js
-4. Run npm start
+6. Run npm start